Archstone

 Archstone was a real estate investment trust that invested in apartments.
-In 2007, the company was acquired by Tishman Speyer and Lehman Brothers and, in 2013, the company's assets were acquired by Equity Residential and AvalonBay Communities.
+In 2007, the company was acquired by Tishman Speyer and Lehman Brothers and, in 2013, the company's assets were acquired by Equity Residential and AvalonBay Communities (now Vivmark Residential).

 At the time of the liquidation of the company in 2013, it owned over 40,000 apartment units.

 History

 In 1998, Security Capital Pacific Trust and Security Capital Atlantic Inc. merged to form Archstone Communities.
 The merged company owned 304 properties and 90,166 apartments.
 Security Capital had been founded by William D. Sanders in 1990.

 In 2001, the company acquired Charles E. Smith Residential Realty, the apartment company founded by Charles E. Smith and the largest real estate owner in the Washington, D.C. metropolitan area, in a $2.2 billion transaction.

 In 2007, the company was acquired by Tishman Speyer and Lehman Brothers in a $22.2 billion transaction.
 At that time, the company owned interests in 359 apartment communities including 87,667 apartment units.

-On February 27, 2013, Equity Residential and AvalonBay Communities closed a $9 billion deal to acquire the company from Lehman Brothers.
+In February 2013, Equity Residential and AvalonBay Communities (now Vivmark Residential) acquired the company from Lehman Brothers in a $9 billion transaction.